dog on a sofa, who really wants to help you out with portland real estate

 Loan Underwriting

-Your loan documents are all sent to underwriting to review.
+If financing, your loan documents are all sent to underwriting to review.
 Once approved, they are sent back to escrow to be prepared for signing.
 Once escrow has your loan documents, they’ll schedule a time for you to sign.

 A few days before closing